a-github-account/Turing-Machine-But-Way-Worse/README.md

 *Another note: I forgot to credit somebody1234 for putting amazing optimizations in otherwise terrible code written by my past self.*

+*Another note: A revamped, more recent version of this language can be found at https://github.com/a-github-account/Turing-Machine.io*

 # Turing-Machine-But-Way-Worse
 A programming language which is based off of Turing Machines but supports I/O